 Our general and administrative expenses consist primarily of compensation, including share-based compensation, and benefit expenses for management and administrative personnel, start-up costs incurred prior to the operation of new data centers, depreciation and amortization, office and traveling expenses, professional fees and other fees.
 Depreciation relates primarily to our office equipment and facilities used by our management and staff in the administrative department.
-Start-up costs associated with opening new facilities primarily consist of rental costs incurred prior to the operation of the new data centers.
+Start-up costs consist of costs incurred prior to commencement of operations of a new data center, including rental costs incurred pursuant to operating leases of buildings during the construction of leasehold improvements and other miscellaneous costs.
 Professional fees relate primarily to audit and legal expenses.
 We expect our general and administrative expenses to increase as we continue to increase our staff and office space as our business grows.